gamedevware/charon/docs/web/rest.rst

-REST API
+﻿REST API
 ========

 The web edition of Charon exposes a REST API at ``https://charon.live/api/v1``.
-It covers the full feature set of the application — data CRUD, import/export, branch management, code generation, validation, and more.
+It covers the full feature set of the application - data CRUD, import/export, branch management, code generation, validation, and more.

 An interactive API explorer (Swagger UI) is available at